tzutalin/dlib-android/README.md

 ###Notes:
 * If you would like to integrate NDK into Eclipse, please refer to [android-ndk-eclipse-setup](http://tzutalin.blogspot.tw/2015/08/android-ndk-eclipse-setup.html) or [Android developer](https://developer.android.com/ndk/guides/ndk-build.html)

-* TODO: Some of example are not able to build succesfully.
+* TODO: Some of examples are not able to build succesfully.
 Add dlib as a submodule